Rebirth Year Thirteen

 –REFERENCE: In Harley Quinn 30th Anniversary 100-Page Super Spectacular #1 Part 6–originally told in Detective Comics #822.
 Batman takes down a debuting Roxy Rocket.

-–REFERENCE: In Flash Vol. 5 #21, Doomsday Clock #9, and Dial H for Hero #1—originally told in The Brave and the Bold Vol. 3 #27.
+–REFERENCE: In Flash Vol. 5 #21, Doomsday Clock #9, and Dial H for Hero #1—originally told in The Brave and The Bold Vol. 3 #27.
 Robby Reed uses the H-Dial for the first time in a long time, turning himself into a telepath known as Mental Man.
 Robby then sees a premonition that prompts him to give the H-Dial to wandering hobo Travers Milton, whose destiny is to team-up with Batman.
 Sure enough, a powered-up Milton teams-up with the Dark Knight to defeat an escaped Joker.
 Milton dies and the H-Dial returns to Robby.
 Batman and Alfred note how even non-users can feel the H-Dial’s power resonate in their minds when it is activated.
 Batman tells Alfred to notify him immediately if the H-Dial is used again in the future.
 Note that this H-Dial will eventually go into the JL’s trophy room at some point in the next couple years.

 –REFERENCE: In Heroes in Crisis #7 and Punchline: The Gotham Game #1—originally told in Booster Gold Vol. 2 #1 Part 2.
 Rip Hunter meets with Booster Gold and exclaims that all of history is in a “malleable” state.
 Basically, the entire past of the DCU is like wet cement and is filled with temporal anomalies in the form of very accessible worm-holes.
 These worm-holes are vulnerable to manipulation by evil forces and thus, Rip Hunter recruits Booster Gold (and Skeets) to travel throughout the timestream to seal up the holes and fix any possible errors.
 Soon after, Booster busts the Royal Flush Gang’s Heart CellKing of Hearts (Rex Quintain), Queen of Hearts (Regina Quintain), Jack of Hearts, and Ace.
 Impressed, Batman offers Booster Gold a spot on the JL, but Booster turns it down in order to take on the more important ongoing mission with Rip Hunter.
 Soon after that, Batman learns about Booster and Rip’s mission.
 From this point forward, Rip will give Batman constant updates about every mission he and Booster go on, always logging this info into a database known as the “Time-Break Files.”

 –REFERENCE: In Stargirl: Spring Break Special #1—originally told in Justice Society of America Vol. 3 #1.
 A new JSA lineup forms.
-Membership includes Alan Scott, Jay Garrick, Cyclone (Maxine Hunkel), Damage (Grant Emerson), Hourman (Rick Tyler), Liberty Belle II (Jesse Chambers), Mr. Terrific, Power Girl, Wildcat (Ted Grant), Obsidian (Todd Rice), and an eight-year-old Stargirl (former Star-Spangled Kid, Courtney Whitmore).
+Membership includes Alan Ladd-Scott, Jay Garrick, Cyclone (Maxine Hunkel), Damage (Grant Emerson), Hourman (Rick Tyler), Liberty Belle II (Jesse Chambers), Mr. Terrific, Power Girl, Wildcat (Ted Grant), Obsidian (Todd Rice), and an eight-year-old Stargirl (former Star-Spangled Kid, Courtney Whitmore).

 –REFERENCE: In Green Arrow Vol. 6 #37 and Lazarus Planet: Next Evolution #1 Part 3—originally told in Manhunter Vol. 3 #28.
 Batman meets the violent superhero Manhunter, who is secretly high-profile attorney Kate Spencer.
 Kate has taken up the Manhunter mantle from Mark Shaw.
 She teams-up with Batman to take down Everyman (Hannibal Bates).